Skip to Content

 Guest ratings:

-An even cheaper alternative to Dow Villa is Portal Motel in Lone Pine.
-Rooms are basic but functional and previous guest ratings are solid.
-We stayed here once for a night when traveling on a much lower budget.
+Portal Motel is a another quality low budget hotel in Lone Pine.
+Guest rooms are basic but functional and previous guest ratings are solid.
+We stayed here once for a night when traveling on a much lower budget and it was a great experience.

 >> Book Hotel: Portal Motel